V3rB0se/Canvas-Particles-System/README.md

 <hr>
-<br> Help me Improve this effect by contributing in it
+<br> Help me Improve this project by contributing in it

 <b>Thanks to <a href="https://www.youtube.com/channel/UCEqc149iR-ALYkGM6TG-7vQ">Franks Laboratory</a> for teaching and guiding me.</b>